Journalism & Mass Communications Broadcasting

 KRNU and KRNU2 are professionally managed radio stations and are an integral part of the instructional program.
 With studios in Andersen Hall, KRNU operates year-round and serves an audience of potentially 250,000 persons in the Lincoln area, plus a global audience via the Internet.
 KRNU2 operates on the Internet only.
 Student-produced programs aired on these stations have won many awards in competition with other student groups as well as with commercial stations.
 Students are successful in the Broadcast Education Association national student competition, Society of Professional Journalists and the Northwest Broadcast News Association

 Students have also had success in the national Hearst competition, including the national winner in the 2013 feature category in television news, second place television news overall in 2012, third place radio news overall and the broadcast television news national winner in 2006.
 In addition, several students have placed in the top five in both radio and television.

 In addition, students may work and take classes in the studios of the Nebraska Educational Television Network, one of the premier ETV facilities in the nation.

 Broadcasting faculty assist students in acquiring internships and professional work experience prior to graduation.
-Last year more than 100 media-related internships and professional part-time jobs were held by broadcasting majors including internships at CNN in New York working with Anderson Cooper, at ESPN and VH1.
+Broadcasting majors have held more than 100 media-related internships and professional part-time jobs, including internships at CNN in New York working with Anderson Cooper, at ESPN and VH1.
 Graduates are working for major media organizations throughout the nation.

 Students wishing to major in broadcasting should contact the college office in 147 Andersen Hall.

 Specific Major Requirements

 The broadcasting major is 40 hours with 18-21 of the hours selected to develop an emphasis in either news or production.

-Those who choose a news emphasis additionally complete JOUR 202, JOUR 304; BRDC 369, BRDC 370, BRDC 472 and 9 hours of electives chosen from advertising and public relations, broadcasting or journalism.
+Those who choose a news emphasis additionally complete JOUR 202, JOUR 304, BRDC 370, BRDC 371, BRDC 472 and 6 hours of electives chosen from advertising and public relations, broadcasting or journalism.